zogzog/cubicweb/doc/book/en/annexes/rql/language.rst

 * `identity`: relation to use to tell that a RQL variable is the same as another when you've to use two different variables for querying purpose.
-On the opposite it's also useful together with the `NOT`_ operator to tell that two variables should not identify the same entity
+On the opposite it's also useful together with the :ref:`NOT` operator to tell that two variables should not identify the same entity

 .. _RQLLiterals:

 Literal expressions
 ~~~~~~~~~~~~~~~~~~~